-Chicken– I used halal chicken breast, but if you want more of a deeper flavor, go for ground chicken thighs.
+Chicken– I used halal chicken breast, but go for ground chicken thighs if you want more of a deeper flavor.

-Blackened seasoning (dry rub)– is going to give these meatballs all they need to thrive.
+Blackened seasoning (dry rub) will give these meatballs all they need to thrive.
 If you don’t want to make your own blackened seasoning mix from scratch, you can find some blackened seasoning online.

 The best way to coat the meat is to pour some of the spice in a small bowl (pretty much the smallest bowl you can find) and gently roll around with your fingertips.

 Furthermore, these meatballs are baked at a high heat of 400°F. Also, the dry rub stays dry throughout the whole cooking process.

 Ingredients and Cost